The Power of Minimum Viable Products: A Guide to Building and Launching Successful Products

 What is a Minimum Viable Product?

-A Minimum Viable Product is a product with just enough features to satisfy early customers and provide feedback for future development.
+A Minimum Viable Product (MVP) is a product with just enough features to satisfy early customers and provide feedback for future development.
 It is a way to test the market, gather feedback, and iterate on the product before investing too much time and resources.

 The Benefits of MVPs